puppetlabs/iac/_posts/2021-05-07-running-multinode-modules-gcp.md

-bundle exec bolt --modulepath spec/fixtures/modules plan run ntp::provision_gcp bundle exec rake litmus:install_agent bundle exec rake litmus:install_module bundle exec rake ntp::integration bundle exec rake 'litmus:tear_down'
+bundle exec bolt --modulepath spec/fixtures/modules plan run ntp::provision_gcp bundle exec rake litmus:install_agent bundle exec rake litmus:install_module bundle exec rake ntp:integration bundle exec rake 'litmus:tear_down'
 ```
 Example
 [puppetlabs-ntp](https://github.com/puppetlabs/puppetlabs-ntp/tree/multinodentp)

-***Puppet server and agent***
+***Puppet server and multiple agents***

-In the setup we have puppet server and puppet agents, a module is installed and tests are run.
+A setup where you have Puppet Server and multiple Puppet agents.

-we can use bolt plans for provisioning number of nodes with roles tagged to each of it.
+You can use Bolt plans for provisioning multiple nodes, with roles tagged to each of it.

-There is a new [task](https://github.com/puppetlabs/provision/blob/main/tasks/install_puppetserver.json) to install open source puppet server in the provision module.
+Puppet has a new [task](https://github.com/puppetlabs/provision/blob/main/tasks/install_puppetserver.json) that installs an open source Puppet server in the provision module.

 Commands
 ```